apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

         @ValueMapValue
         private Optional<String> anotherOptionalProperty;
     }
-Please note, that also injections marked as optional are always tried.
-It is just that any failure to inject a value does not lead to the termination of the creation of the SlingModel, but instead it continues, leaving the field value/return value at the default value of the used type.
+Please note, that even injections marked as optional are always tried.
+It is just that any failure to inject a value does not lead to the termination of the creation of the SlingModel, but instead it continues, leaving the field value/return value at the default value (as provided by the `@Default` annotation) or at the default value of the used type.

 If a majority of injected fields/methods are optional, it is possible (since Sling Models API 1.0.2/Impl 1.0.6) to change the default injection strategy by using adding `defaultInjectionStrategy = DefaultInjectionStrategy.OPTIONAL` to the `@Model` annotation: